Development on landfills

 - Development at Historic Fill Sites and Licensed Landfills: What You Need to Know (RR-683)

 - Development at Historic Fill Sites and Licensed Landfills: Guidance for Investigation (RR-684)

 - Development at Historic Fill Sites and Licensed Landfills: Considerations and Potential Problems (RR-685)

 In addition, the DNR has applications forms for anyone looking to build on a historic fill site or licensed landfill, or to construct a new water supply well near a landfill:

 - Development at historic fill site or licensed landfill

 - Application for a variance to construct a water supply well within 1200 feet of a landfill

-For information about the locations of fill and landfill sites, please see Solid and Hazardous Waste Information Management System (SHWIMS) and the Historic Registry of Waste Disposal Sites spreadsheet.
+For information about the locations of landfill sites, please see Solid and Hazardous Waste Information Management System (SHWIMS) and the Historic Registry of Waste Disposal Sites spreadsheet.